 Boarding with Animals: What Assistance Animals Are Accepted for In-Cabin Flight?

 Spirit Airlines pet policy allows a number of animals in the passenger cabin, with some restrictions.
-The rules are slightly different when it comes to Emotional Support Animals and Service Animals, but when it comes to pets, Spirit Airlines pet policy allows, within the aircraft cabin on all domestic flights:
+The rules are slightly different when it comes to Service Animals, but when it comes to pets and emotional support animals, Spirit Airlines pet policy allows, within the aircraft cabin on all domestic flights:

 - Small household birds